cmbi/SUsPECT/README.md

 In a terminal, use the command ```java -version``` to check that you have Java >= 11.
 Then run ```curl -s https://get.nextflow.io | bash``` in the directory that you would like nextflow installed in.

 ### Installing Polyphen-2 data
 For installation of Polyphen-2 data, we have made a bash script that you can run in the directory where you want the data to be located.
-Do bear in mind that the size of the data is about 300GB.
+Do bear in mind that the size of the data exceeds 300GB.
 In a terminal, run the command below in the directory where you would like your data installed:
 ```sh download_pph2_data.sh```
 Give the path to this directory as input for SUsPECT (e.g. --polyphen2_data $HOME/polyphen-2.2.2/)